vvvutov/Softuni-react-petitions/README.md

 # Petitions React App

-This is a React web application for my Softuni React course assignment.
-It allows users to create, sign and share petitions for various causes.
+This is a React web petition platform.
+It allows users to create, sign/comment and share petitions for various causes.
 The website is available [here](https://petitions.vutov.org/)